Arrol Gantry: Disuse

 The Gantry was in use into the 1960s, but the shipyard was then reorganised to provide a larger building space.
 Work on large ships then took place in a large dry dock at the end of the Musgrave channel on the south-eastern side of Queen's Island, served by a pair of Goliath cranes, Samson and Goliath.
+The Gantry was demolished in the late 1960s to create space for storage and car parking.

 A gallery at Titanic Belfast is dominated by a steel scaffold which stands 20 m high and alludes to the Arrol Gantry: however, the original gantry was nearly four times the height of the gallery's representation.